Chern2/Network-approach-to-extract-spectral-function-from-correlator-/Readme.md

 <img src="https://github.com/Chern2/Network-approach-to-extract-spectral-function-from-correlator-/blob/master/image/training_sample.png" width = "250" height = "250"/>

-## Network hyper-parameters and training sample  parameters setting
+## Network hyper-parameters and training sample  parameters setting：

 Network hyper-parameters and training sample  parameters are free to change.
 All are listed in file parameter.py, so you can change setting base on your need.   # Network-approach-to-extract-spectral-function-from-correlator-